digital-work-lab/open-source-project/docs/mailings.md

 >
 > We would like to draw your attention once again to the hacking sessions on offer.
 >
-> You can easily book these under this link.
+> You can easily book these using this link.
 >
 > Best regards and continued success with the project
 >